-Many adherents of vegetarianism and veganism - Beatle Paul McCartney and actor Alec Baldwin are just two celebrities who happily promote the cause - regard a flesh-free diet not only as more healthy, but as a more ethical way to live.
+Paul McCartney and actor Alec Baldwin are just two celebrities who happily promote the cause and regard a flesh-free diet not only as more healthy, but as a more ethical way to live.
 They point to the cruel practices and the high environmental cost of raising animals for food as a few reasons for excluding meat from the diet.

 Vegetarianism and health

 Most doctors and nutritionists agree that a low-fat diet high in fruits, vegetables and nuts can be good for health.
 There is also widespread acknowledgement that reducing or eliminating red meat from the diet cuts the risk of heart disease and of bowel cancer.